purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 ✅ At this stage, your forked repository (both Local and Remote) must have synced with the original repository.

 > In case if you're confused with what remote and local in this context really means?!
-[Following diagram](#fork-and-clone) will help you out
+[Following diagram](#fork-and-clone) will help you out:

 <img id="fork-and-clone" src="/assets/images/fork-and-clone.png" alt="fork-and-clone" style="max-width: 100%; display: block;
     margin: 0 auto;"/>